 Enter the new Create Lab

-Completed in early 2019, the half-million-dollar Create Lab is booked 15 hours a day by student composers, musicians, engineers and sound artists in the undergraduate Music and Computer Science program—unique in Canada—and with Master of Music Technology students.
+Completed in early 2019, the half-million-dollar Create (short for “Creative Research Technology”) Lab is booked 15 hours a day by student composers, musicians, engineers and sound artists in the undergraduate Music and Computer Science program—unique in Canada—and with Master of Music Technology students.

 “Mindy, Body & Spirit” by Carey Newman